iceteachain/token/README.md

 ### Update data
 1. `updateSaleTimes(startTime, endTime)`: Update sale times, only `owner` can call this function to update new start and end time, only when it is not started yet.
-2. `updateSaleRate(newSaleRate)`: Update sale rate, only `owner` can call this function to update new sale rate.
+2. `updateSaleRate(newSaleRate)`: Update sale rate, only `owner` can call this function to update new sale rate. saleRate must be lower than max_uint80 / MAX_INDIVIDUAL_CAP.
 3. `updateEthRecipientAddress(address)`: Update eth recipient, only `owner` can call this function to update new eth recipient address, default is `owner`.
 4. pause/unpause: `pause()` or `unpause()` only admin can call these functions to pause or unpause.
 Default is not paused.